 Our Time marks the end of more than a decade of silence, giving voice to the LGBT men and women who served under "Don’t Ask, Don’t Tell."
 These individuals enlisted knowing that the military would ask them to bury an integral part of themselves and yet joined because of their deep belief that the values of the military were worth the tremendous sacrifice.
-Our Time shares their stories for the first time, revealing an intimate portrait of military life.
+Our Time is their story.

-Edited by air force officer Josh Seefried, a cofounder of the LGBT active duty military association OutServe, Our Time is a collection of remarkable depth and diversity.
+Edited by air force officer J. D. Smith, a cofounder of the underground LGBT military organization OutServe, Our Time is a collection of remarkable depth and diversity.
 We witness the abuse-physical and mental-endured at the hands of fellow soldiers and superiors.
 We see the hardships faced by their families and partners and feel the pain of the choice between military and self.
-There are also examples of humanity at its very best: leaders with the courage to support their comrades in the face of tremendous pressure, friendships forged and minds opened, and love that endures the very toughest
+There are also examples of humanity at its very best: leaders with the courage to support their comrades in the face of tremendous pressure, friendships forged and minds opened, and love that endures the very toughest of odds.